-Dr. Michael Brandl is an Assistant Clinical Professor of Finance.
+Dr. Michael Brandl is an Associate Clinical Professor of Finance.
 He is teaches in, and is responsible for, the Global Finance and Financial Institutions course sequence in the undergraduate finance major program.
 He also teaches the Economic Analysis for Business Finance course in the Specialized Masters in Finance program.

 Before coming to Fisher Dr. Brandl was a Senior Lecturer in Economics & Finance at the McCombs School of Business, in the Department of Government, Business & Society and in the Department of Finance at the University of Texas at Austin.
 Professor Brandl has extensive experience in teaching undergraduate, MBA and Executive MBA courses in economics and financial markets in the United States, Latin America, and Europe.